Transaction Flow

 The Exchange Protocol

 Section titled “The Exchange Protocol”The Exchange exposes four RPCs.
 This is the core protocol — everything else is built on top of it.
 Both agents and Brokers are clients of the same Exchange interface.
-The Exchange does not know or care whether the request came from an Broker or directly from an agent.
+The Exchange does not know or care whether the request came from a Broker or directly from an agent.

 With Broker (multi-exchange, budget control, reporting): Agent -> Broker -> Exchange A, B, C -> select best -> deliver